 We are in the implementation phase of transitioning procurement of Static FFR (SFFR) from monthly to daily procurement.
-The service is not materially changing and therefore existing tested SFFR assets will not need to prequalify again for daily procurement, our ambition is to launch daily procurement from 1 April 2023 subject to the successful testing of the new daily processes and system developments.
-A Mock Auction for Static FFR will be run on 2 March 2023 to support ESO and industry readiness for the new daily procurement.
-Please reach out via commercial.operations@nationalgrideso.com if you are interested in participating.
+The service is not materially changing and therefore existing tested SFFR assets will not need to prequalify again for this daily procurement and.
+Our ambition is to launch daily procurement from 1 April 2023 although this is subject to change depending on ESO resource requirements to manage Winter 22/23 operability.